 In these tough economic times, one obvious solution to saving on cable bills is to bundle TV, internet and phone services with one carrier.
 The cost of a package deal is usually lower than if you bought each service separately.

 Look for promotional offers.
 Be on the lookout for special rates on television, on radio, through internet searches and even in your mail box.
 Promotional codes are everywhere – you can still enjoy your movies and sports but at a lower rate.
-One of the current Comcast deals is all three services for $99/month for twelve months plus additional incentives.
-This could, in some cases, be a savings of over fifty dollars a month on your current bill.
 If you aren’t under contract, collect advertisements from other competing cable providers and use them to negotiate possible savings with your current provider.
 They may match the offer because retaining existing customers is less expensive than trying to acquire a new one.
 If your current contract is about to expire, call your provider to see if the promotional department will extend your present terms or if you’re eligible for a different less costly package.
 Many service providers have plans to retain loyal customers.

 For individuals who have dropped their land lines for cell phones only, saving on cable is still possible.
 Many service providers offer special terms for cable and internet packages.
 One of the Time Warner Cable deals currently available is called a “double play”.
 This package offers cable and high speed internet for as little as $85 per month plus other incentives.